 - Check with the club’s General Leader to see who the Project Leaders are for projects.
 If the club or county does not have leaders, the parents and youth will need to work on the project independently.

-8. Dues for the year are paid to the club at the club’s deadline date.
-Dues are usually $5.00 to $20.00 per year.
+Dues for the year are paid to the club at the club’s deadline date.
+Dues for each club are different and range from $5.00 to $20.00 per year..

-Please feel free to contact the UW-Extension Office at 262-284-8288 if you have any questions.
+Please feel free to contact the Extension Office at 262-284-8288 if you have any questions.

 An EEO/AA employer, University of Wisconsin- Madison Division of Extension provides equal opportunities in employment and programming including Title VI, Title IX, the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act requirements.
 Requests for reasonable accommodations for disabilities or limitation should be made prior to the date of the program or activity for which it is needed.
 Please do so as early as possible prior to the program or activity so that proper arrangements can be made.
 In certain situations, information related to requests may be shared with staff or units necessary to help coordinate an appropriate accommodation.